 Finally, it should be no surprise that plain ol’ water makes for a good kidney drink.

-Save your money and invest instead in a good water filter for your sink.
-That way you’ll be using the water you already have available to you at any time.
+That way, you’ll be using the water you already have available to you at any time.

-Don’t forget that there are plenty of ways to add flavor to your water to stay hydrated!
+Don’t forget that there are plenty of ways to add flavor to your water to stay hydrated.

-Add in a few slices of your favorite fruit with some herbs like basil or mint.
+- Add in a few slices of your favorite fruit with some herbs like basil or mint.
 Allow to infuse for a couple of hours or overnight before enjoying.

 If you need to limit fluids, be sure to stick to your fluid restriction.
 Adding in more fluids when it’s not advised can be harmful to your health.